 However, the two digital currencies take different approaches to the same problem:

-- Consensus Mechanism – Bitcoin uses a proof-of-work algorithm and a Merkle Tree to enable anyone to see the ledger and verify transactions, whereas Libra has a closed ledger and only lets a handful of trusted entities verify transactions.
-Libra’s approach lowers energy expenditure and increases transactions speeds at the cost of the true decentralization that Bitcoin offers to its users.
+Bitcoin uses a proof-of-work algorithm and a Merkle Tree to enable anyone to see the ledger and verify transactions, whereas Libra has a closed ledger and only lets a handful of trusted entities verify transactions.
+Libra’s approach lowers energy expenditure and increases transaction speeds at the cost of the true decentralization that Bitcoin offers to its users.

 Libra aims to fulfill Bitcoin’s original intent to become a digital currency by eliminating the fluctuations in price and tying value to a basket of low-volatility assets.
-Since the price is very stable, it doesn’t make sense for speculators to get involved with the digital currency.
+Since the price is very stable, it doesn’t make sense for speculators to get involved with cryptocurrency.
 Its usefulness to investors is limited to owning it as a cash alternative.

 The IRS treats virtual currencies as ‘property’ under its 2014 guidance to taxpayers.
-Unlike foreign currencies, digital currency transactions are treated as ‘property’, which means they’re subject to capital gains tax.
-Taxpayers must determine the fair market value of the digital currency when it’s bought and sold and report that information to the IRS.
+Unlike foreign currencies, digital currency transactions are treated as property, which means they’re subject to capital gains tax.
+Taxpayers must determine the fair market value of the cryptocurrency when it’s bought and sold and report that information to the IRS.

 For example, suppose that you exchange US$100 into 100 Libra and use it to make a purchase.
-You must determine the USD/Libra exchange rate at the time of the purchase and calculate any change in the value of Libra relative to the U.S. dollar.
+You must determine the USD/Libra exchange rate at the time of the purchase and calculate any change in the value of Libra relative to the fiat currencies like the U.S. dollar.
 The difference must be reported on Form 8949 and Form 1040 Schedule D as a capital gain or loss.